Novopavlivka offensive

-A military engagement between the Russian Armed Forces and Ukrainian Armed Forces for control over the Ukrainian settlement of Novopavlivka and the nearby area began in March 2025.
+A military engagement between the Russian Armed Forces and Ukrainian Armed Forces for control over the Ukrainian settlement of Novopavlivka and the nearby area began in March 2025 and lasted until early 2026.

 Background

 Following the Russian capture of Kurakhove and Velyka Novosilka in January 2025, the movement in this sector of the frontline largely stabilised.
 The Ukrainian military stated that they halted further Russian advances due to a strategic regrouping of their army.
 While the Institute for the Study of War (ISW) observed a temporary operational pause in Russian offensive operations throughout late January, February and early March.
 This was confirmed by a decline of Russian assault operations in the first quarter of 2025.
 Which also resulted in a consecutive monthly decrease of Russian territorial gains.